Taung Child: Reasons for dissent

 Secondly, until the 1940s, most anthropologists believed that humans had evolved in Asia, not in Africa.

 A third reason is that, despite accepting that modern humans had emerged by evolution, many anthropologists believed that the genus Homo had split from the great apes as long as 30 million years ago and so felt uneasy about accepting that humans had a small-brained, ape-like ancestor, like Australopithecus africanus, only two million years ago.

-Lastly, many people disputed the role of this fossil because of their religious affiliation.
-When Taung was first announced in February 1925, many anti-evolutionists began to rise up in protest of this fossil.
-Dart began receiving many threats from members of various religious communities that proclaimed his ideas blasphemous.
+Lastly, many people disputed the role of this fossil because of its presumed conflict with religious teachings.
+When Taung was first announced in February 1925, many who didn't believe the theory of evolution was scientifically backed up began to rise up in protest of this fossil.
+Dart began receiving threats from members of various religious communities that proclaimed his ideas blasphemous.
 Some were able to reconcile the science with the religious theology through the lens of "creation science", but there was still significant opposition.
-However, by this time many other fossils such as Java Man, Neanderthal Man, and Rhodesian Man were being discovered, and the theory of evolution was becoming more difficult to refute.
+However, by this time, a couple other fossils such as Java Man, Neanderthal Man, and Rhodesian Man were discovered, which drove the theory of evolution into further question.

 Solly Zuckerman, who had studied anatomy under Dart in South Africa, concluded as early as 1928 that Australopithecus was little more than an ape.
 He and a four-member team carried out further studies of the Australopithecine family in the 1940s and 1950s.
 Using a "metrical and statistical approach" that he thought was superior to purely descriptive methods, he decided that the creatures had not walked on two legs and so were not an intermediate form between humans and apes.
-For the rest of his life, Zuckerman continued to deny that Australopithecus was part of the human family tree, even when that was the conclusion that had become "universally accepted" by scientists.
+For the rest of his life, Zuckerman continued to conclude that Australopithecus was not part of the human family tree, even though that was the conclusion that had become "universally accepted" by many scientists.